Dutch people are very direct, we are not trying to offend, it is just the way we communicate. Communicating with Dutch people can be intimidating.

 Many Dutch names last names consist of two or more words (for example “de Vries” and “van der Veen” are common Dutch last names ).

 Notice that in “van der Veen” the words ‘van’ and ‘der’ are not capitalized.
-But in some cases they will be capitalised.
+But in some cases, they will be capitalized.
 These cases are:

 A common mistake that non-native Dutch speakers make is capitalizing “meneer” (mister) and “mevrouw” (miss).
-These are not capitalised in Dutch.
+These are not capitalized in Dutch.

 When the recipient’s initials are included, the rules of capitalization are different again.
-When writing a name and starting with initials a last name consisting of multiple words should not be capitalised.
+When writing a name and starting with initials a last name consisting of multiple words should not be capitalized.

 The following only applies to letters (and not emails): the acronym t.a.v stands for “ter attentie van”, which means “to the attention of”.